 Meet the Team

 Dr. Jade Wexler is an Associate Professor of Special Education in the Department of Counseling, Higher Education, and Special Education at the University of Maryland.
 As a former high school special education teacher in Maryland, Dr. Wexler aims to bring her practical experience in the field to her research.
-She is focused on bridging the research to practice gap and values the partnerships she has formed with school district administrators and teachers to do this work.
-The goal of her research is to improve literacy outcomes for adolescents with reading difficulties and disabilities in content-area and supplemental intensive intervention settings.
-In collaboration with her lab colleagues and students, she studies the ways in which professional development and coaching.
+She is focused on bridging the research to practice gap and values the partnerships she forms with school district administrators and teachers to do this work.
+Dr. Wexler’s scholarship focuses on improving literacy instruction for adolescents with reading difficulties and disabilities through innovative teacher professional development and coaching.

 As a former high school special education teacher, she served students in the general and special education settings in English language arts, reading, math, and science.